Stripe Managed Risk

 Stripe negative balance liability

-When you choose to use Stripe negative balance liability for connected accounts, Stripe assumes the risk of losses from unrecoverable negative balances on those connected accounts.
+When you use Stripe negative balance liability for connected accounts, Stripe assumes the risk of losses from unrecoverable negative balances on those connected accounts.
 In particular, Stripe doesn’t deduct unrecoverable negative connected account balances from your platform account.

 Requirements to use Stripe Managed Risk